GMOD/Apollo/docs/Quick_start_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Setup the JBrowse data directory with some of the sample data for Pythium ultimum.
-Here, the split\_gff.pl script will separate the example GFF based on source types, and then the JBROWSE\_DATA\_DIR will be initialized with prepare-refseqs.pl and flatfile-to-json.pl.

 First initialize the directories for storing JBrowse and Annotation
 data:

 ::